Resources for small (remote) businesses

 Ethical Influencers is an online network connecting influencers with like-minded brands, helping to spread the word and make a real difference.
 In essence, it is a digital community doing good – from content developers to podcasters, ethical Instagrammers, to no waste vloggers.
 It brings together brands that deserve the attention and those able to provide the voice.
 Ethical Influencers was founded by Besma Whayeb, the Author of sustainable fashion and lifestyle blog Curiously Conscious.

 We are passionate about values-based living and sustainable travel, both driven by sustainable and ethical decision-making, and we are proud to work through Ethical Influencers with brands such as Coconut Matter and Net Zero Co.

 We started tuning into Amy’s podcasts before we’d even left our corporate careers.
 Many of the stories have inspired us and helped shape what our Nomadtopia looks like today.
 The Nomadtopia Collective gives you access to up-to-date, relevant resources for living a location-independent life and a small but supportive community for your journey.
 Especially when you’re on your own, having the backing of the community makes location-independent life less lonely, and more sustainable.

 Travel Is Life Creators

-The Travel Is Life Tribe is a community of more than 700 like-minded travel professionals and influencers around the world.
+Travel Is Life Creators is a community of more than 700 like-minded travel professionals and influencers around the world.
 As a member of the group:

 - You gain access to a private Facebook group that is friendly, super supportive and committed to each other’s success.
 For real.

-- You receive an invitation to the Best Travel Tailwind Tribe so that you can share the best travel Pinterest pins.
+- You receive an invitation to the Best Travel Tailwind Tribe so that you can share your travel Pinterest pins.
 There are rules for the group, but they are really easy to abide by and the benefits are huge.

 - You also gain access to the Travel The World Like A Pro Pinterest group board – another great research for sharing and increasing your travel blog readership.